by KD Miller

 “I can do it myself.”

-“What did I tell you,” he pulls his brother closer.
+“What did I tell you,” he pulls Francis closer.
 “I’m sixteen now and am in charge of the three of ya.
 Do ya honestly think our new “father” will take care of us?
 Our job is to be free labor to him.
 He’s only adopting us for that purpose.”

 His ten-year-old, twin brothers peek out behind Francis.